coilhq/mucoa/SCENARIO_COVER.md

 ## Bilateral Deferred Net Settlement (B-DNS)
 Settlements are deferred net if a number of transfers are settled together.
-Net Settlements (in which a number of transfers are settled together) are by definition deferred (since it takes time to construct a batch.)
+Net Settlements (in which a number of transfers are settled together) are by definition deferred (since it takes time to construct a batch).

 ### Activity
 To follow are the transfer and journal activities for Bilateral DNS.